gamee-studio/ads/README.md

     - On android it will show consent form popup,
     - On ios it will show ATT popup

+3. Multi Dex:
+   - enable multi dex to fix build gradle error

+4. Current Network:
+   - the ad network currently used to display ads

-3. Privacy & Policy :
+6. Privacy & Policy : displayed to edit when GDPR enabled
     - the link to the website containing your privacy policy information

 #### _AUTO AD-LOADING_